Abhishek0ii/LSTM/README.md

 ### 1. Data Collection
 We utilized the following datasets:
-- [LIAR Dataset](https://example.com): 12,800 short claims labeled as true, false, or other categories.
+- [LIAR Dataset]: 12,800 short claims labeled as true, false, or other categories.
-- [FakeNewsNet Dataset](https://example.com): News articles with metadata and social context.
+- [FakeNewsNet Dataset]: News articles with metadata and social context.
 - [Kaggle Fake News Detection Dataset](https://www.kaggle.com): Headlines and article content labeled as real or fake.

 ### 2. Data Preprocessing